masters of science in administrative studies

-International students seeking admission to the Master of Science program must submit an official TOEFL score report.
+International students seeking admission to the Master of Science program must submit an official TOEFL or IELTS score report.
 The ETS code for the Woods College of Advancing Studies is 3276.
-The minimum TOEFL score in the range of 550-600 (paper-based), 225-250 (computer-based), or 90-100 (iBT).
+We require a minimum TOEFL score in the range of 550-600 (paper-based), 225-250 (computer-based), or 90-100 (iBT).
 IELTS requires a minimum score range of 6.5-7.5.
 These criteria can be waived if English is the main/primary language of instruction at your school, which must be indicated in an official letter from the institution.
-If your TOEFL score does not meet this requirement you may present alternate evidence of your English proficiency.
+If your score does not meet this requirement you may present alternate evidence of your English proficiency.
 While test scores and grades offer some indication of students' academic promise and achievement, we also value highly other aspects of each applicant, for example, strength of character, extracurricular distinction, personal statement, recommendations, and personal qualities.
 An official undergraduate level transcript translated in English and a copy of Passport/Visa are also required.

 The Master of Science program offers a multidisciplinary curriculum in Administrative Studies.
 Graduate offerings combine a strong foundation of theoretical knowledge with practical application which prepares individuals to meet the challenges of a competitive marketplace in a variety of organizational settings.